angelinewang/realm_dj/README.md

 Solution:
 Set Debug in settings.py with os.environ
 And then added DEBUG variable into .env and into environment variables in Cloud Run deployment to set to 'False'

+## Migrations
+After applying migrations locally, DO NOT need to redeploy for migrations to be used in production